robatwilliams/decent-code/topics/code-structure.md

 **Avoid non-trivial nested functions/lambdas.** Code can often be made clearer by extracting them to top-level or member functions.

-**Avoid long parameter lists.** They are prone to callers passing parameters in the wrong order, even with the helping hand of IDEs.
-This is especially the case in untyped languages, or when parameters are of the same type.
-Use a parameters object or a builder instead.

 **Strive to only depend on close/related things.** Changing far-away code/behaviour shouldn't break things.
 Where unavoidable, document such relationships.
 See [comments](comments.md).